 The reality is that their models just didn’t work for me.
 The real learning here is for you to allow yourself to make the choice about detoxing that’s right for YOU, no matter what any expert, including myself, tells you.

-So, I’m one of those people who doesn’t always like to start at the beginning.
-I want to be good at everything I try – now!
+So, I’m one of those people who want to be good at everything they try – now!
 That’s natural for many of us.

 With detoxing, this gets a little tricky.
 Most of us have really complex relationships with food.
 The challenge with food is that we can’t avoid it – we need to eat several times a day to stay nourished and healthy.
 For many emotional and addictive eaters, this is where the problem lies: you can’t give up the thing that is soothing your pain.